cases we handle: Who we represent

 When the government takes property for a road widening, utility project, intersection improvement, drainage project, rail corridor, or other public use, the damage to a business often goes far beyond the land actually acquired.
 A taking can reduce access, eliminate parking, disrupt visibility, impair traffic flow, interrupt operations, and force expensive changes to the business itself.

-Maximizing Recoveries For Strip Mall Owners And Tenants In Eminent Domain
+Maximizing Recoveries for Strip Mall Owners and Tenants in Eminent Domain

 Maximizing Recoveries For Owners And Tenants Of Convenience Stores In Florida Eminent Domain